Code of Ethics

-The author submitting a paper to Labyrinth has the following duties and responsibilities:
+The author submitting a manuscript to Axia Academic Publishers has the following duties and responsibilities:

 - To assure that he/she is the author of the manuscript, including all copyrights, and to provide correct information about himself/herself in form of a brief biography including name, address, institutional affiliation, academic degree and position, and main publications.
 In case of multiple authorship, all authors should to be able to display their individual contribution and those of their co-author(s).

 - To not use any pseudonym but to provide his/hers real name.
 Submitting a paper under a pseudonym will lead to an automatic rejection of the manuscript for the reason of using a fake personality.